fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/messaging-policies-in-teams.md

 - **Owners can delete sent messages** -   Enable this setting to allow owners to delete messages or posts sent by users, excluding their own. *To allow owners to delete their own sent messages, activate the **Delete Sent Messages** setting*.
 - **Delete sent messages** - Use this setting to let users delete individual messages that they sent in chat.
 - **Delete chat** - Use this setting to let users have the option to delete entire conversations from their chat list.
 This will only delete the chat content for the user taking the action; other users in the chat will still be able to see all of the messages.
-The user who deleted the chat will not see any existing messages in their activity feed or search results for the deleted chat; this user will also be removed from the deleted chat.
+The user who deleted the chat won't see any existing messages in their activity feed or search results for the deleted chat; this user will also be removed from the deleted chat.
 Users will be prompted to confirm the decision to delete a chat.
 This setting is on by default.
 If this setting is turned off, users will no longer see the delete option for their chats.
 - **Edit sent messages** - Use this setting to let users edit the messages that they sent in chat.
 - **Read receipts** - Read receipts allow the sender of a chat message to be notified when their message was read by the recipient in 1:1 and group chats 20 people or fewer.
 Message read receipts remove uncertainty about whether a message was read, and improve team communication.
 Read receipts aren't captured in eDiscovery reporting.
   - **User controlled** - This means that users get to decide if they want read receipts ON or OFF.
 Default setting within the app is ON.
 Users can then turn it OFF.